 In this helpful guide, we answer some of the most commonly asked questions around workplace first aid requirements.

-What are the legal requirements for first aid in New Zealand workplaces?
+What are the legal requirements for first aiders in the workplace?

 In New Zealand, the Health and Safety at Work Act 2015 requires every workplace to be kitted out with the right first aid gear and have people on hand who know how to use it.
 But it's more than about sticking a first aid box on a wall and appointing a first aid officer.
 Employers need to really think about what specific first aid resources are necessary, based on what their team does all day and the kinds of accidents or health issues that could pop up.
 This means having trained first aiders ready and making sure help is there when you need it, tailored to the unique needs of your workplace.